xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 ### Binary classification

 - Mainly he is talking about how to do a logistic regression to make a binary classifier.
+Logistic regression is an algorithm for binary classification.
   - ![log](Images/Others/03.png)
   - Image taken from [3.bp.blogspot.com](http://3.bp.blogspot.com)
 - He talked about an example of knowing if the current image contains a cat or not.